nuprl/gradual-typing-performance/how-to-setup.md

 types, has macros that don't need to be ported, etc.) should go in `base`.

+See below for how to arrange the typed modules so that they can import typed and untyped versions.

 Then run the `setup.rkt` script on the project:

   ./setup.rkt [project]